Wrist arthrocentesis is the procedure of aspirating fluid from wrist joint and is used for diagnosis and therapy of various pathologies of the wrist.

 - After the procedure is done and the sample is taken the needle is withdrawn.
 In therapeutic cases where injections are to be given, the only syringe is removed keeping the needle secure in the place and the desired medication injected.

-- At the end of any injection procedure, the needle should be swiftly withdrawn, and light pressure should be put on the needle site in the skin.
+- At the end of the injection procedure, the needle should be swiftly withdrawn, and light pressure should be put on the needle site in the skin.

 Complications of Wrist Arthrocentesis

 Infection is a small but significant risk.
-Sterile technique minimizes the risk.
+The sterile technique minimizes the risk.
 In cases where risk is gauged higher, the patient may be put on prophylactic antibiotics.

 The estimated risk of septic arthritis following aspiration or corticosteroid injection is estimated to be between 1 in 2000.